Skip to content

 Once setup is complete, you can access:

-• Username: admin or ADMIN
+• Username: admin or the schema/workspace name you created

 • Password: Welcome_1